Ode (poem): Text

+Legacy

 The phrase "movers and shakers" (now used to describe powerful and worldly individuals and groups) originates here.

-The first two lines of the poem were recited by Gene Wilder as Willy Wonka in Willy Wonka & the Chocolate Factory (1971), which was later sampled by Aphex Twin on the track "We are the Music Makers" from his debut album Selected Ambient Works 85-92.
+It gained traction as a signifier for worldly and powerful people when Mabel Dodge Luhan used it as the subtitle and epigraph of her 1936 memoir.

 The poem has also been set to music, or alluded to, many times.
 Sir Edward Elgar set the ode to music in 1912 in his work The Music Makers, Op.
 69, dedicated to Elgar's old friend Nicholas Kilburn, and the first performance took place in 1912 at the Birmingham Triennial Music Festival.
 Performances available include: The Music Makers, with Sir Adrian Boult conducting the London Philharmonic Orchestra in 1975 (reissued 1999), paired with Elgar's The Dream of Gerontius; and the 2006 album Sea Pictures, paired with The Music Makers, Simon Wright conducting the Bournemouth Symphony Orchestra.
 Zoltán Kodály (1882–1967) set "Ode" to music in his work Music Makers, dedicated to Merton College, Oxford, on the occasion of its 700th anniversary in 1964.
+The first three stanzas of the poem are featured on the song "We Are the Music Makers" by Antoni O'Breskey, and is recited by Ronnie Drew.

+The first two lines of the poem were recited by Gene Wilder as Willy Wonka in the film Willy Wonka & the Chocolate Factory (1971).
+Aphex Twin sampled Wilder's speech on "We are the Music Makers" from Selected Ambient Works 85-92.